-Based on predetermined criteria IBBY will select the communities where the projects will be funded.
-The basic criteria will include:
+Based on predetermined criteria IBBY selects the communities where the projects will be funded.
+The basic criteria include:

 - the existence of a short or long term situation of crisis in the lives of the children of the community;

 - the availability of a strong, capable IBBY section either in the affected or a neighbouring country and/or the presence of a capable IBBY partner;

 - the strength of the project and its possible short and long term impact in fulfilling IBBY’s goals;